 Students are required to take seven courses in an area of specialization to be designed with the advisor.
 Six of these courses must be at the 5000, 6000, or 7000 level and may be taken within the University.
 These specialization electives may also be especially designed courses developed in conjunction with the student's advisor and with approval of the Ph.D. coordinator.
-Specialization areas may include subfields within the discipline of public administration (human resource management; subnational administration and policy, etc.) or may involve cognate disciplines (such as health services justice administration; criminal administration: environmental management; etc.).
+Specialization areas may include subfields within the discipline of public administration (human resource management; subnational administration and policy, etc.) or may involve disciplines health cognate (such as services administration: administration: criminal justice environmental management; etc.).
 At least three hours must be URS 7926 (Supervised Readings), taken in conjunction with comprehensive examination preparation.